CIAT-DAPA/ghg_emissions/README.md

 The general information that is required for running the code is:

-* id_event: This is a unique identification for the crop event.
+* id_event: This is an unique identification code for each crop event.
 * longitude and latitude: these are the field spatial coordinates
-* climate:
-* crop: a crop that was planted.
+* crop: crop that was planted.
 * crop_yield_kg_ha: crop productivity

 The fertilizer file must have the following variables:

-* id_event: This is a unique identification for the crop event.
+* id_event: This is an unique identification code for each crop event.
 * fertliser_product: fertilizer that was used during the crop cycle.
 * amount_kg_ha: how many kg/ha of fertiliser was added to the soil.

+Moreover, there are other optional variables related to climate and soil.
+These insights can be provided by the users otherwise they are going to be inferred from secondary sources. for example, in the case of soil, we use the provided coordinates for extracting data from [SoilGrid](https://soilgrids.org/) project.
+For climate, we use the Saire's [climate region classification](https://www.sciencedirect.com/science/article/pii/S2351989419307231?via%3Dihub).

 Additional variables are explained in each excel file.

-Once both files are filled in with the required inputs, you can start with the code.
+Once both files are filled with the required inputs, you can start with the code.

 ```python
 from scripts import crop_ghg_emissions as ghg